dhandl/MLkit/README.md

+# README

-# This is framework for ongoing ML R&D studies for the ttbar+MET 1L analysis.
+This is the framework for ongoing ML R&D studies for the ttbar+MET 1L analysis.

 ### Getting started